maltaesousa/citizenEngagement/README.md

 > A citizen must be able to see issues on a map of the area and see the details of those issues

 The issues are on a list and on the map at the same time.
 Details can be seen on the list. the list is actually composed of accordions.
-I wanted to open the corresponding accordion when user clicks on a marker.
-I didn't make it.
-However, when accordion is open, the state changes to a nested state and the map zooms to the selected issue.
-The purpose of this is to be able to share a link directly to an issue.
+When user clicks on a marker or in the list, the accordion opens.
+The list scrolls to the selected issue.
+When accordion is open, the state changes to a nested state.

 > A citizen must be able to filter issues by type so as to see only some issues (on the map and/or in other screens)